jakerogers-1/Phase-Space-Propagator/README.md

  Installation of the propagator is as follows:
  ```
-    pip install your-package-name
+    pip install psprop
  ```

  Please review the example files for a demonstration of its use.

  This code is also available at PyPi [here](https://pypi.org/project/psprop/)

- A fuller description of the theory is included in a journal publication to-be-submitted.
+ A fuller description of the theory is included in a journal publication submitted to Optics Communications.